Allen-Digital-OSS/doordarshan-kendra-oss/pkg/data/README.md

 ### Overview

+**⚠️ Optional Component**: The `RedisClient` is only required if you're using Option 2 (direct Redis Streams).
+If you're using Option 1 (HTTP API), the Signaling Platform handles Redis operations, so you can skip this section.

 The `RedisClient` manages Redis cluster connections with support for:
 - Redis Cluster mode
 - Single Redis instance (when cluster mode is off)
 - TLS/SSL connections
 - Authentication (username/password)
 - Connection pooling

+**Note**: When using Option 2, DoorDarshan Kendra directly publishes to Redis Streams for signaling.
+With Option 1, the Signaling Platform handles Redis operations.

 ### Configuration